welfare-state-analytics/riksdagen-corpus/scripts/README.md

 (Steps are added as we go)

-1. Generate an input csv by querying protocol packages using `query2csv.py`
+1. Generate an input csv by querying protocol packages using `query2csv.py`.
+2. Compile parlaclarin for years queried in (1) with `pipeline.py`.
+3. Look for introductions with `classify_intros.py`
+4. `resegment.py`

+add_uuid.py
+find_dates.py
+build_classifier.py (will this take many hours?) reclassify.py

+dollar_sign_replace.py
+fix_capitalized_dashes.py
+redetect.py

+split_into_sections.py # fix dollar sign first